Hong Kong Certificate of Education Examination: 2008 Chinese Language incident

 Controversies were in two papers: paper 1, comprehension, and paper 5, integrated skills.

 In paper 1, the format in previous years was that two passages were supplied, one in Vernacular Chinese and one in Classical Chinese, and candidates were required to answer questions mainly in words.
 In 2008, however, the second passage was a Chinese poem instead.
 Also, half of the total scores were from multiple choice questions, and in some questions, choices were said to be difficult to distinguish.
 For example, in question 5, the four choices were "believable" (可以相信), "affirmative" (肯定的是), "proved by facts" (事實證明) and "undeniable" (無可否認).
 Some teachers said that they could not even make the relevant decisions in a short period of time or said that the paper required deduction skills and common sense rather than Chinese knowledge, and some candidates said the paper was more like gambling than an examination.
 Some also commented that the passages were too difficult for CE level.
 Even a university professor admitted that he could not finish the exam in a reasonable amount of time.
-The first Vernacular Chinese passage was said to be of the difficulty of Form 7 Advanced Level Examination Chinese Language and Culture, and the second poem, Moonlight of Spring River (春江花月夜) in Tang Dynasty, was said to be of the difficulty of university Chinese. the HKESA replied that papers can be set in any format and style.
+The first Vernacular Chinese passage was said to be of the difficulty of Form 7 Advanced Level Examination Chinese Language and Culture, and the second poem, Moonlight of Spring River (春江花月夜) in the Tang dynasty, was said to be of the difficulty of university Chinese.
+The HKESA replied that papers can be set in any format and style.

 In paper 5, candidates were required to listen to a recording and do various tasks, but both the recording and the data file were criticised.
 A Halloween advertisement was included in the recording, and some candidates afterward said that they felt uneasy or thought the radio channel was switched.
 In the data file, Chinese slang terms were discussed in an extract from a newspaper article and in a poster promoting reading.
 Some teachers and students criticised the materials for promoting slang terms, some students said that they had not heard of such terms and others said that the HKEAA had misconceptions about the use of the slang terms.
-The Authority responded that, as is the norm, some of the materials provided were deliberately false or worthless to promote critical thinking and choice-taking by students.
+The authority responded that, as is the norm, some of the materials provided were deliberately false or worthless to promote critical thinking and choice-taking by students.

 On YouTube and Internet forums, ringtones of the recording appeared after the paper, including the imitation of Cantopop duo Twins singing their song, "Lian Ai Da Guo Tian" (戀愛大過天, Love Is More Important Than Anything), and the recording of the Halloween advertisement.

 Some candidates also suggested actions to protest the difficulty of the comprehension paper by wearing black clothes and staying on seats after the end of examinations on 2 May and 3 May 2008, when the English Language examinations were held.